 How to Make Edible Yogurt Silly Putty (Step-by-Step)

-1. Add Food Colouring to Yogurt
+1. Add Food Coloring to Yogurt

 2. Add Cornstarch